-In late January, Forms 1099-DIV, 1099-B, 1099-R and 1099-Q are mailed to shareholders of all funds except AEW Real Estate Fund and Loomis Sayles Multi-Asset Income Fund.
-Forms for these two funds are mailed at the end of February.
+In late January, Forms 1099-DIV, 1099-B, 1099-R and 1099-Q are mailed to shareholders of all funds except AEW Real Estate Fund.
+Forms for this fund are mailed at the end of February.

 |Tax information you should expect and when you should expect it||What it's used for|

 Mailed in early January

 |Summarizes all your Natixis Funds account activity for the calendar year.1|

 Mailed in late February for AEW Global Focused Real Estate and Loomis Sayles Multi-Asset Income Funds only